govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

   alias_host: ""
 ```

-You'll paste in the `access_key:` and `access_secret:` values from the [HMAC key](https://cloud.google.com/storage/docs/authentication/managing-hmackeys) that you created for your Cloud Storage bucket, and set `bucket` to the name you chose for it.
+You'll paste in the `access_key:` and `access_secret:` values from the [HMAC key](https://cloud.google.com/storage/docs/authentication/managing-hmackeys) that you created for your Cloud Storage bucket, and set `bucket:` to the name you chose for it.

 The only catch we stumbled on when getting this to work was the addition of `force_single_request: true`, as Google Cloud Storage cannot handle chunked requests.